 |May 31||Chief executive officer|

 *An auditor's report is required if the association accepted contributions totalling $10,000 or more, or incurred expenses totalling $10,000 or more, in the fiscal period.
-This is in effect for the 2019 fiscal period and later.
 Note that audit fees and transfers to or from affiliated political entities do not count toward the $10,000 threshold.